shravanz/Airline-CheckIn-201-react/README.md

-1.This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). and Json server for fast backend prototyping.
+1.This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). with Json server for fast backend prototyping.

 2.Tested with Chrome browser